 Should an emergency arise that prevents you from attending a session, please call our office (858-521-0027).
 We are happy to re-schedule you for our next available Family Workshop and will apply the tuition you already paid to the future Family Workshop.
 All children who attend at least one session of a Workshop will receive a certificate of participation.

-Yes – If parents are unable to pay the $400/parent tuition due to financial hardship, they may request a Family Workshop Tuition Reduction Scholarship form by contacting our office at 858-521-0027 or by downloading the application form from our website, www.kidsturnsd.org under the programs tab.
-Completed forms must be received at least one week prior to the start of the Family Workshop.
+Yes – If parents are unable to pay the $400/parent tuition due to financial hardship, they may request a Family Workshop Tuition Reduction Scholarship form by downloading the application form from our website, under the programs tab.
+Completed forms and documentation must be received at least one week prior to the start of the Family Workshop.
 Family Workshops tend to fill up quickly.
 To ensure that your space is reserved, parents are encouraged to pay the $100 deposit at the time of registration to secure their space.
 Once the completed form and documents are reviewed, the Program Director will notify you of your tuition amount within one week.
 If you submitted a Tuition Reduction Scholarship Application, you are encouraged to call our office at 858-521-0027 to confirm receipt of the application.
 There is no fee for children to attend the Family Workshops.
 Payment plans are available for those who request them.

 Participants are expected to pay the $100 deposit with their registration paperwork to secure their space in the Family Workshop before the posted deadline.
 This deposit is applied toward the $400/parent tuition.
 The balance is due on or before the first session.
 If participants are unable to make the final tuition payment, they may call our office (858-521-0027) to discuss their situation and to establish a payment plan.

 13. If I attend the Family Workshop, am I able to attend more than once and do you offer a discount if I attend again?